HossamBalaha/Audio-Captioned-Automated-Transcription-Video-Generation-Suite/README.md

 <details>
 Deletes all jobs and their associated files.
-Use with caution as this will remove all job data including the completed, pending, processing, and failed jobs.
+Use with caution as this will remove all job data including the completed, queued, processing, and failed jobs.

 - **Response**: Confirmation message indicating all jobs have been deleted.